 - enrolled in the council area you are contesting, or

-- the designated person of a body corporate or a group that has its name on the voters' roll for the council area
+- the nominee of a body corporate or a group that has its name on the voters roll for the council area

 - left off the voters' roll for the council area in error.